pushkershukla/pushkershukla.github.io/_news/announcement_IIITD.md

 inline: true
 ---

-- Gave a seminar talk on my research around biases in TTI models at the Infosys Center for AI[https://cai.iiitd.ac.in/] at IITD [https://iiitd.ac.in/], India
+- I recently delivered a seminar talk on my research on biases in Text-to-Image (TTI) generative models at the [Infosys Center for AI](https://cai.iiitd.ac.in/) at [IITD] (https://iiitd.ac.in/), India